barefootcoder/perrin-bday-campaign/house-rules.md

 #### Repeated Skill Checks

 If you fail a skill check, you can immediately try again using the same skill, but the DC will go up.
-In order to achieve success, you'll have to figure out a new method to use that skill, and that makes it harder.
+In order to achieve success, you'll have to figure out a new way to use that skill, and that makes it harder.

 #### Short Rests